The machines and various technical manuals

 Please contact me if you wish to use images or content herein

 Disclaimer: No guarantees are made about the accuracy of the contents within.
-I am human, and do make mistakes.
 If you find an error, let me know, and I'll correct it.